Note: This article is updated constantly on the bottom with new reports and research papers.

 – Coconut oil is your main cooking oil.
 Ketone production will get stimulated by coconut oil.

-- Home-made goat kefir, fermented for ~24 hours.
-Add a few chopped nuts and berries in it and eat it at lunch time, or at breakfast time along 1-2 fried eggs (or in omelette) and occasionally, a bit of fried pork belly/patties.
+– Home-made goat kefir, fermented for ~24 hours.
+Add a few chopped nuts, chia seeds, and berries in it and eat it at lunch time, or at breakfast time along 1-2 fried eggs (or in omelette) and occasionally, a bit of fried pork belly/patties.

-- These crackers are your only “bread” from now on.
+– These crackers are your only “bread” from now on.
 Have no more than 4-5 pieces a day.
-Avoid insane amounts of almond/coconut flour for baking.
+Avoid insane amounts of almond/coconut flour for baking (they oxidize when baked — there’s no such thing as a “Paleo cookie”).
+Use whole ground flaxseed meal sometimes to increase omega-3s.

-- Small amounts of various sea vegetable species, almost daily.
-Avoid eating your seaweed/fish with any of the cabbage family of vegetables (including broccoli, Brussels sprouts), because they block iodine absorption.
+– Small amounts of various sea vegetable species, a few times a week.
+Avoid eating your seaweed/fish with any of the cabbage family of vegetables (including broccoli,kale, Brussels sprouts), because they block iodine absorption.

 – Have beet greens almost weekly (they have lots of potassium).
 Slow-fry them in butter, garlic, 1 cup of bone broth.
 Sprinkle potassium salt instead of sea salt on some of your non-fish dishes.

-- Eat enough high quality sea salt too.
-Ketogenic diets are diuretic, so you’ll be losing lots of water/salt/potassium.
+– Eat enough high quality sea salt too.
+Ketogenic and low carb diets are diuretic, so you’ll be losing lots of water/salt/potassium.

 – Live/unpasteurized sauerkraut/kimchi, and Greek Mountain Tea, if you can find it on your local Mediterranean store.
 Greek Mountain Tea (herbal) will help you sleep well if you drink it an hour before bed.
 Use chamomile if you can’t find the specific herbal tea suggested.